spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/marketplace/install-the-marketplace-merchant-portal-core-feature.md

 {% info_block warningBox "Verification" %}

-Ensure that non-merchant users whose Acl Group has Back Office allowed Acl Group Reference (see `AclMerchantPortalConfig::getBackofficeAllowedAclGroupReferences()`) can log in to the Back Office.
+Make sure that non-merchant users whose ACL group has a Back Office allowed ACL group reference can log into the Back Office.
+You can check the reference in `AclMerchantPortalConfig::getBackofficeAllowedAclGroupReferences()`.

 {% endinfo_block %}